dnsimple/dnsimple-support/content/articles/domains-au.markdown

 ---

-This article explains the requirements and special procedures for [.AU](https://dnsimple.com/tlds/au-domains) domain names.
-DNSimple supports registration, renewal, and transfer of [.COM.AU](https://dnsimple.com/tlds/com-au-domains), [.ORG.AU](https://dnsimple.com/tlds/org-au-domains), and [.NET.AU](https://dnsimple.com/tlds/net-au-domains) third-level domains.
+This article explains the requirements and special procedures for .AU domain names.
+DNSimple supports registration, renewal, and transfer of [.AU](https://dnsimple.com/tlds/au-domains) second-level domains and [.COM.AU](https://dnsimple.com/tlds/com-au-domains), [.ORG.AU](https://dnsimple.com/tlds/org-au-domains), and [.NET.AU](https://dnsimple.com/tlds/net-au-domains) third-level domains.

 ## Second-level domains

-auDA — the .AU registry — will open registrations at the .AU second-level domain.
+auDA — the .AU registry — has opened registrations at the .AU second-level domain.

-From March 24, 2022, registrations will be immediately available to any registrant with an [Australian presence](https://www.auda.org.au/policy/au-domain-administration-rules-licensing#1-4) if no corresponding third-level domain has been registered.
+As of March 24, 2022, registrations are immediately available to any registrant with an [Australian presence](/articles/domains-au/#general-requirements) if no corresponding third-level domain has been registered.

 Registrations that have a corresponding third-level domain already registered (.ASN.AU, .COM.AU, .ID.AU, .NET.AU, .ORG.AU) will receive priority for a period of six months, entitling existing registrants of a third-level name to apply for the second-level name based on a two-tier priority system.